 - The destination service's ports

-- The request's HTTP attributes, including hostnames, methods, and user-defined HTTP headers
+- The request's HTTP attributes, including hostnames, methods, and user-defined HTTP headers.

 As an extra security mechanism, you can configure secure naming with Traffic Director.
 This enables you to define a list of allowed names, or SPIFFE (Secure Production Identity Framework for Everyone) identities, for a particular service that a client is attempting to connect to.
 During the TLS exchange, the service's backend returns an X.509 certificate to the client.
 The client then inspects the certificate to confirm that the X.509 certificate matches one of the names or SPIFFE identities.
 For more information about SPIFFE identities, see Secure Production Identity Framework for Everyone.

-Securing traffic at a gateway
+Secure traffic at a gateway

 To configure your gateways, you can use Traffic Director.
 A gateway is a standalone Envoy proxy that typically acts as one of the following: